laerciogil/GetAndCleaningDataCourseProject/README.md

 - `README.md`: File that describes the project, explains about the original dataset and lists steps performed by the tidying data process.
 - `CodeBook.md`: File that describes each variable in the tidy data file (`tidy.txt`) obtained at the end of the tidying data process.
 - `CodeBook.rmd`: R Markdown file used to generate the `CodeBook.md` file.
-- `run_analysis.R`: R script responsible for perform all the tidying data process.
+- `run_analysis.R`: R script responsible to perform all the tidying data process.
 - `tidy.txt`: Final product of the process performed by the script in the `run_analysis.R` file.

 ## Original Dataset